 Christina Felschen is a photographer and journalist based in New York City.

 Her features tell global stories about human rights, migration and minorities from a local perspective.
 In her portraits she is interested in showing what makes someone special by bringing out their story and character in an instance.
 She mostly works with natural light and tries to become part of the action with her camera.

 Photography and journalism have allowed her to meet people she would never have met otherwise: CEOs, artists and startups in Berlin for cover stories in the major newspaper Die Welt, climate refugees in India and genocide widows in Rwanda for the German NGO Welthungerhilfe as well as activists around the world for the Japanese NGO Peace Boat.

 Christina has worked in the San Francisco Bay Area, Marseille, Buenos Aires, Kolkata, along the US Mexican border and on the world’s oceans.
 She holds a Master’s degree in Comparative Literature, French and Social Anthropology and received her professional training in crossmedia journalism at the EJS School of Journalism in Berlin.
-She started photographing with an (analog) SLR in 1998 and has since taken many photographic trainings, most recently at the International Center for Photography (ICP), the New York Film Academy (NYFA), Stanford Continuing Studies and the De Anza Community College, Cupertino.
+She started photographing with an (analog) SLR in 1998 and has since taken many trainings in photography and documentary filmmaking, most recently at the International Center for Photography (ICP), the New York Film Academy (NYFA), Stanford Continuing Studies and the De Anza Community College, Cupertino.
 She is a contributor with Getty Images.

 For her photo exhibition Suddenly silence she portrayed 33 refugees from Syria, Iran and Afghanistan in their new home in rural Germany.
 She believes that photography can be an agent for social change and understanding – in settings of conflict, but also in suburban California.